adam-arold/articles/en/2017-05-19-kotlin-is-the-new-java.md

 - It is free and Open Source
 - It comes with a useful Java to Kotlin converter tool
 - You can mix Kotlin and Java with __0 effort__
-- Can use all existing java tools/frameworks
+- You can use *all* existing java tools/frameworks

-Supported by the best IDE on the market (with free version)
+- Kotlin is supported by the best IDE on the market (with free version)

-Easy to read, even non-Kotlin programmers can review your code
+- It is easy to read, even non-Kotlin programmers can review your code

-You don’t need to commit your project to Kotlin: you can start by writing your tests in it
+- **You don’t need to commit** your project to Kotlin: *you can start by writing your tests in it*

-JetBrains is not likely to abandon Kotlin because it drives their sales
+- JetBrains is not likely to abandon Kotlin because it drives their sales
+- Kotlin has a vibrant community and even you can easily contribute to Kotlin and suggest new features using [KEEP](https://github.com/Kotlin/KEEP)

+So does it live up to the hype?
+Only you can tell.